rhamenator/ai-scraping-defense/docs/security_scan.md

 Only run the script against systems you own or have explicit permission to test.
 Unauthorized scanning can be illegal and may violate service agreements.
 Always consult local laws and organizational policies before performing any security tests.

 ## System Defenses
-The AI Scraping Defense stack includes multiple layers designed to detect or mitigate the scanning techniques used by `security_scan.sh`:
+The AI Scraping Defense stack includes multiple layers designed to detect or mitigate the scanning techniques used by `scripts/linux/security_scan.sh`:

 - **Nginx/Lua Filtering** – Blocks known bad user agents and IPs before heavy scanners like *Nikto* or *ZAP* can probe the site.
 - **Rate Limit Daemon** – Throttles traffic spikes from tools such as *ffuf*, *wfuzz*, or *masscan*.